practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 ```
 $ deno compile --unstable-detect-cjs --allow-write --no-check \
 -o random_streams_for_perf_stats_ts_deno ./random_streams_for_perf_stats.ts
+...
 $ ./random_streams_for_perf_stats_ts_deno
 ...
 $
 ```

-Switch _--unstable-detect-cjs_ is needed suppress this error:
+Switch _--unstable-detect-cjs_ is needed to suppress this error:

 ```
 error: Uncaught (in promise) ReferenceError: require is not defined